 - Retailers are open.
 No more than 10 persons allowed in at any one time (exempt are grocery and big box stores); Facial coverings/masks must be worn by all at all times.
 No mask, No service.

 - Employees are required to wear facial coverings at all times.
-While patrons are not required to wear the masks at the restaurants and bars, it is strongly recommended.
+Patrons are required to wear masks at the restaurants and bars, and only remove them when they sit to consume their meals.
+As they move to the restrooms and to pay for their meals, they must wear their mask.

 - Establishments must provide sanitization stations for customers and employees.